 Ever been (or thought you’ve been) in imminent danger while traveling?: All the time but it’s probably due to my general paranoia.
 I never trust anyone, yet somehow I always end up doing so.
 Once in Cambodia I hopped on the back of a motorbike taxi because he was cheaper than a regular taxi and we ended up in a part of town where the only light we had was moonlight.
 There were no houses, people, or signs of civilization.
 I had no idea if he was taking me where we agreed to or if he was going to drive me to his friend’s house, bundle me into a boat and I’d wake up a sex slave in Bangkok.
 I’m really lucky that he was a trustworthy person.
 I promised God and my mom that if I survived this I wouldn’t do that again.
 Technically, I haven’t.

 Worst hotel/hostel experience: Definitely Sihanoukville, Cambodia.
-On a stopover from Koh Rong Island back to Phnom Penh I was forced to stay the night in the seediness that is Sihanoukville.
+I spent the night in the seediness that is Sihanoukville during a stopover from Koh Rong Island to Phnom Penh.
 I found a spider the size of my palm, which was very much alive by the way, in my first room.
 My second room smelled strongly of cigarette smoke.
 My third room was okay by a small margin, but I never closed my eyes that night.

 Favorite family vacation: My mom and sisters came to visit me when I was living in Viet Nam and I took them to Cambodia to see the magnificent Hindu temples of Angkor Wat.
 We then flew to Bangkok where they shopped to their heart’s desire and we finished up our whirlwind of a vacation in Koh Lanta, one of the islands in the south of Thailand.
 It was off season in most of the places we visited and that suited our tastes just fine.
 We avoid crowds whenever possible.
 I’ve never had so much fun with them!
 Watching their faces when my youngest sister had a bag of fried cockroaches thrust in her face as an offering in Cambodia or when my middle sister realized she couldn’t get Thai iced tea in Thailand was brilliant.